How Ancient Egyptians Built the Pyramids: The Complete Guide

 The origin of the slave narrative traces almost entirely to the Greek historian Herodotus, who visited Egypt around 450 BCE — more than 2,000 years after the Great Pyramid was completed.
 Writing from second-hand accounts, he described 100,000 enslaved workers toiling in three-month shifts.
 No physical evidence at Giza supports that figure or that interpretation.
 Later, the association between Egypt and slavery was reinforced through religious texts and popular culture, cementing a misconception that modern archaeology has thoroughly dismantled.
 Today, Egyptologists are in broad consensus: the pyramids were built by a paid, organized, and respected Egyptian workforce — one of the most sophisticated labor mobilizations in the ancient world.

-If you want to walk the ground where these workers lived and worked, our Cairo tours include expert-guided visits to the Giza Plateau with full historical
+⭐If you want to walk the ground where these workers lived and worked, our Cairo tours include expert-guided visits to the Giza Plateau with full historical context — including the workers’ village site discovered by Lehner’s team.

 Frequently asked questions

-Were the pyramids built by slaves?
+Were the Egyptian pyramids built by slaves?

 What tools did ancient Egyptians use to build the pyramids?